 The Belvoir Street proposals have seen loading bays maintained and pay and display parking moved onto Stamford Street.
 We have also removed of traffic signals along Belvoir Street.

-The next phase of development begins Spring 2017.
+The next phase of development began in Spring 2017.

 More detailed plans of Belvoir Street can be found below: